 We are numb to the pain of the world because the trauma of separation is ongoing and the violence of our culture continues to impact our bodies/lands.
 That is why having a holistic understanding of wellness and going beyond individualistic notions of healing is necessary.

-Entering into somatic grief work can bring up a lot for whte bodied people.
+Entering into somatic grief work can bring up a lot for white bodied people.
 Being "with" or even being seen can feel scary and uncomfortable… especially if you can’t sense or perceive feeling at all.
 This is by no fault of one's own and is actually by design.
 Under the individualistic scarcity-driven paradigm of colonial capitalism there is great pressure to keep pressing on.
 Productivity is prized at all costs.
 There is no time to feel or to properly grieve loss.
 This is not where value is placed.
 The emotional / sensing realm has been subjugated and our instinctive muscles severed.
 Not feeling is a symptom of trauma.

-Not only do we live in a death-phobic culture but we haven’t been shown / taught how to properly live!
+Not only do we live in a death-phobic culture but we haven’t been shown or taught how to properly live!
 That’s why returning to our roots, reclaiming pre-colonial earth-honoring traditions, and honoring ancestral wisdom is so important.
 We must learn what it means to live in a good way and in right relationship.
 This is also why Indigenous wisdom is such a threat to the current paradigm.

-Whte people need to deal with their trauma.
+White people need to deal with their trauma.
 FULL STOP.

-Anti-racism and ending white supremacy is actually an invitation for whte people to STEP UP and IN to hard conversations that bring up discomfort and that bring to the surface deep wounds that we’ve been carrying for generations.
+Anti-racism and ending white supremacy is actually an invitation for white people to STEP UP and IN to hard conversations that bring up discomfort and that bring to the surface deep wounds that we’ve been carrying for generations.
 It’s collective healing work that we all need to be doing.
 There is a place for us all.
 Our healing is absolutely necessary.

 Engaging in anti-racism work is actually a healing balm for isolation and is the foundation for creating authentic and supportive community.
 Such communities are rooted in relational accountability where we actually learn through practice how to tend to the body of community by being in deep relationship with our own bodies as a source of deep wisdom.
 By no means is it easy.
 We'll make mistakes and we'll even hurt people... but staying with it and unlearning all of the ways we try to protect ourselves from feeling pain and discomfort is part of growing up as white bodied people.